bsreeram08/Cogni-Docs/README.md

   - `intelligent`: content-type–aware splitting (adapts separators/size for code, markdown, html, etc.).
   - `semantic`: initial split + adjacent-merge when cosine similarity of embeddings is above a threshold.
 - The Chonkie provider normalizes outputs to strings so `Chunk.text` is always a string.

+## 🧭 Agentic Document Processing (ingestion, optional) (TODO)

+Agent-guided chunking and annotation can dramatically improve search quality for large, multi-topic docs by aligning chunks to topic boundaries and enriching them with metadata (topic tags, section headings, code language, entities, summaries, and quality scores).
+This is designed to be an optional, provider-agnostic stage at ingestion time.

+Learn more: see `docs/agentic-processing.md`.

 ## 🏗️ Architecture